 Employment Outlook and Salary Info

 Graduates can find jobs in product and project management, engineering, research and more.
-The U.S. Bureau of Labor Statistics (BLS) reports that architectural and engineering managers earned a median annual salary of $132,800 in May 2015 and were employed in about 179,770 positions in the U.S. The BLS also reported that jobs for architectural and engineering managers were expected to grow two percent between the years 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) reports that architectural and engineering managers earned a median annual salary of $140,760 in May 2018 and were employed in about 192,500 positions in the U.S. The BLS also reported that jobs for architectural and engineering managers were expected to grow three percent between the years 2018 and 2028.

 The National Council of Examiners for Engineering and Surveying (NCEES) administers the Fundamentals of Engineering (FE) exam to graduates of engineering management programs that prepare students for professional engineer (PE) licensure.
 Candidates who pass this exam are known as engineer interns (EIs) or engineers in training (EITs).
 In order to qualify for state PE licensure, EIs and EITs are required to work under the supervision of engineers for four years.
 After meeting the experience requirements, EIs and EITs can take the Principles and Practices of Engineers (PE) exam, which can then lead to PE licensure.